parthasen/DialogflowCX/README.md

 |`End-user`: no
 |`Agent`: Thanks for confirmation.
 Your basket is customised.Your basket is ready!
 Do you want to ORDER?|custom.no intents forces user to place order if user's choice was further change then user goes back to Custom Basket page again.
 |`End-user`: order
 |`Agent`: Thank you for finalising your basket.You are placing your order.
 You are Robin Hood!
 Do you want to share with FAMILY or FRIEND?
-You have option to keep this basket PRIVATE too.What's your choice?
+You have option to keep this basket PRIVATE too.What's your choice?| basket.no intents at order to trade gets evaluated.
 |`End-user`: private
 |`Agent`: Your basket is shared with none.
 Awesome!Session ended.
 See you again.
 Good bye!| Share parameter value 'none'.
 It has a fulfillment,which is added to the response queue with its parameter references resolved to actual values supplied by the end-user.